persalys/persalys/python/doc/developer_manual/validation/validation.rst

         .. image:: /developer_manual/validation/copula_inference_resultError.png
             :align: center

-    - check the reuse of the copula inference result by the Probabilistic model :
+    - check the reuse of the copula inference result by the Probabilistic model:

       - go on the Probabilistic model window of model1, tab 'Dependence'
       - choose Inference result in the combo box of the [x_1,x_2] group